alexsandroaoliveira/bowlingchallenge/README.md

   <h3 align="center">Bowling Chalenge by Alexsandro Oliveira</h3>

   <p align="center">
-    Capture throws score and print the Bowling Scoreboard
+    Inputs the results of players on a bowling game and shows the Scoreboard.
   </p>
 </p>